Zwelabo/AMR/README.md

 -    Now you can attempt to run the analysis script.

--   If everything runs successfully,

-    You should have the following in the results folder:
+-   If everything runs successfully, you should have the following in the results folder:

-    3 look-up tables (metadata files)
+      - 3  look-up tables (metadata files)

-    The test result file (interpreted AST results), with AST interpretations.
+      - The test result file (interpreted AST results), with AST interpretations

-    An antibiogram of the tested bug-drug combinations
+      - An antibiogram of the tested bug-drug combinations

-    csv files of E. coli resistance distribution by Age, gender, and specimen type
+      - CSV files of E. coli resistance distribution by Age, gender, and specimen type

--   In the plots folder;
+-   In the plots folder:

-    Barplots of the resistance prevalence of E. coli
+      - Barplots of the resistance prevalence of E. coli

     *Please note that only E. coli output is currently shown but resistance to all other pathogens can be obtained by substituting accordingly*.